sashawangui/ExpenseTracker-phase3/README.md

 8. Quit: Exit the Expense Tracker application

 # Database
 The application uses an SQLite database to store user profiles and expense data.
 The database file is created automatically when you run the application and is named expenses.db.
+To view the DB you need to have SQLite Viewer (an extension) installed.
+Choose "Open With" and choose SQLite Viewer.

 # Contributing
 Contributions to this project are welcome.
 Feel free to open issues, suggest enhancements, or submit pull requests.

 # License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.